lynaghk/vagrant-ec2/README.markdown

 DONE!

-Don't forget to turn off your instances when you're done:
+Don't forget to turn off your instances when you're finished:

     ec2-terminate-instances <i-instance_id>